RomlinGroup/Flatpack/package/flatpack/README.md

 ## install_requires

-**DISCLAIMER:** The license compatibility information provided herein serves solely as a technical reference.
-It does not imply endorsement or legal advice.
-Users are encouraged to perform compatibility checks and consult with legal experts before commercially utilising any software.
-The user is responsible for ensuring compliance with applicable licensing requirements.
+**DISCLAIMER:** This information is only a technical reference, not legal advice or endorsement.
+Before using any software for commercial purposes, perform compatibility checks and seek legal advice.
+You are responsible for ensuring compliance with licensing requirements.

 BSD 2-Clause "Simplified" (INBOUND) is compatible with Apache-2.0 (OUTBOUND) for combined works but does not allow re-licensing of the original BSD-licensed component when distributed separately ([JLA 2023](https://joinup.ec.europa.eu/licence/compatibility-check/BSD-2-Clause/Apache-2.0)).